An Unfortunate Emperor

 View towards the partly reconstruced Otto's Tower in the Westburg (Western Castle)

-But when Philipp finally got the upper hand on the battlefield and, to make peace with Otto, offered Otto his daughter Beatrix in marriage, he was assassinated by the Count of Wittelsbach.
+But when it finally looked like an agreement between both kings could be reached, and Philipp offered Otto his daughter Beatrix in marriage, he was assassinated by the Count of Wittelsbach.
 The count had been betrothed to Beatrix, so jealousy has been assumed as motiv - though, considering the fact the girl was only ten, it doesn't seem very probable.
 Offended honour and/or a larger conspiracy is a more likely reason, imho.

-After Philipp's death, Otto IV became King of Germany, and in 1209 was anointed Emperor of the Holy Roman Empire by pope Innocenz III.
+After Philipp's death, Otto IV became King of Germany, and in 1209 was anointed Emperor of the Holy Roman Empire by pope Innocent III.

 Bridge spanning the dike between Ostburg and Westburg

 .
-Why Innocenz then allowed Friedrich to claim the German kingship is beyond me, because a united kingdom of Germany and Sicily was exactly what he got that way.
+Why Innocent then allowed Friedrich to claim the German kingship is beyond me, because a united kingdom of Germany and Sicily is exactly what he got that way.

 Friedrich received the support of most of the nobles and the free towns in southern Germany, the traditional Staufen territory.
 Otto's excommunication may also have played a role.
 Thus Friedrich was crowned King of Germany in 1212, and we're back to the situation of 1198-1209, only with Otto IV still being emperor.